timkesh/Base-de-donnees-ERP_Sales/README.md

 - making of min 6 complex SQL requests
 - building of min 2 visualisations in Tableau desktop basing on this database

-Our database purpose is handling of module 'ERP Sales' wich can become an integral part of ERP system of any enterprise that performs wholesale.
+Our database purpose is handling of module 'ERP Sales' which can become an integral part of ERP system of any enterprise that performs international wholesale.